Élisabeth de Gramont: Personal life

+In 1921, she sued the Duke alleging that he "wrongfully appropriated many valuable works of art and detained for his own uses 3,500,000 francs of her money."

+She died in Paris on 6 December 1954, outliving her former husband and both daughters, and is buried at Ancy-le-Franc, near the family Château de Clermont-Tonnerre.

 Natalie Barney

 American writer Natalie Barney and Duchess de Clermont-Tonnerre first met in the spring of 1909; they became lovers on 1 May 1910, a date that they celebrated as their anniversary.
 Although neither was faithful to the other sexually, they were devoted to one another for their entire lives.
 Elisabeth's husband is said to have been violent and tyrannical.

 The Duchess accepted Barney's ways—perhaps reluctantly at first—and went out of her way to be gracious to Barney's other lovers.
 For example, the Duchess always included Romaine Brooks when she invited Barney to vacation in the country.
 Brooks and Barney developed a strong relationship about 1916, and both de Gramont and Brooks had to live with Barney's infidelity.
 But the three women eventually formed a kind of trio and were devoted to one another for the rest of their lives.

 On 20 June 1918 Barney and De Gramont filed an "unofficial" but, at least to them, binding "marriage contract".
 The contract stated, in part;